 - Rest upon arrival.
 Avoid strenuous activities for the first two days and allow your body to adjust gradually.

 - Eat light meals and avoid alcohol.
-Opt for easily digestible dishes rich in carbohydrates, and avoid alcohol to ease adaptation.
+Opt for easily digestible dishes rich in carbohydrates.

-- Stay hydrated and consider local infusions.
+- Stay hydrated and consider local hot drink infusions.
 Drinking plenty of water or coca tea helps relieve initial symptoms of altitude sickness.
+You can find more ways to help in this blog: How To Acclimatize To Cusco: Everything You Need To Know.

-Although altitude variations within the city are not significant, some neighborhoods like San Blas tend to be slightly lower, which may favor smoother acclimatization upon arrival.
-Alternatively, starting your stay in the Sacred Valley, such as in Urubamba or Ollantaytambo, and then continuing to Cusco, can be an effective strategy for gradual adaptation.
+Although the difference in altitude within the city isn’t significant, some neighborhoods tend to be slightly lower, which may favor smoother acclimatization upon arrival and reduce the chances of getting worn out walking uphill or climbing steep steps.
+Alternatively, starting your stay in the Sacred Valley, such as in Urubamba or Ollantaytambo, and then continuing to Cusco, can be an effective strategy for gradual adaptation as these locations sit at lower altitudes.

 If you are organizing your trip and wondering how to get to Cusco, this article is perfect for you.
 “How to Get to Cusco” clearly and helpfully explains the different ways of accessing the city by plane, bus, or train from various cities in Peru and offers tips that can make a difference when planning your itinerary.